Shubigi Rao: Career

 In May 2019, it was announced that Rao would curate the fifth edition of the Kochi-Muziris Biennale.
 Alongside Kochi-Muziris Biennale founder and artist Bose Krishnamachari, Rao was featured on the 2019 edition of the ArtReview Power 100 list, which charts the most influential individuals working in contemporary art.
 Titled "In our Veins Flow Ink and Fire," its first announced artist list involved 25 participating artists and collectives.
 She would be featured alongside Krishnamachari on the ArtReview Power 100 list once again in 2020.

 In 2024, Rao won the Singapore Literature Prize in Creative Nonfiction for her third volume from the Pulp project, 'Pulp III: An Intimate Inventory of the Banished Book'.
 She had previously won for her second volume from the project, Pulp II: A Visual Bibliography of the Banished Book.
 The judging panel, comprising Clarissa Oon, Eddie Tay and Sarah Churchwell, commented: “Probing, exhaustive in its global scope, intellectually ambitious and deeply felt, the second volume in artist-writer Shubigi Rao’s decade-long documentary project on reading, libraries and censorship gets to the heart of what ‘creative non-fiction’ can be.
 As a book on the value of books, rendered through incisive prose and visual imagery, it provokes the whole question of what a book is, in terms of form.
 In terms of content, it is replete with insight and wisdom, constantly shifting our expectations of the subject matter and in the process, able to stand with the best in world literature."

 Rao represented Singapore with 'Pulp III' at the Singapore Pavilion for the 59th Venice Biennale in 2022, with Ute Meta Bauer serving as curator for the artistic team.
 Her work was listed as one of the best national pavilions by Artsy, The Arts Newspaper, and Weltkunst among others, and garnered significant media and public attention.

 Her solo exhibition in 2022-2023 These Petrified Paths on the destruction of cultural heritage in Armenia and the complicity of oil geopolitics, included a feature film and an exhibition that occupied four floors of the Rockbund Art Museum in Shanghai, China.
 Curated by X-Zhu Nowell, the exhibition was widely reviewed.
-Elements of the exhibition and the film have been shown at Vienna Contemporary and Salzburger Kunstverein, Austria, and will also feature in the upcoming 16th Sharjah Biennale.